AlexAltea/nucleus/README.md

-Nucleus
+﻿Nucleus
 =======
 [![Build Status](https://travis-ci.org/AlexAltea/nucleus.svg)](https://travis-ci.org/AlexAltea/nucleus)
 [![Last Release](https://img.shields.io/badge/version-0.0.4-brightgreen.svg?style=flat)](https://github.com/AlexAltea/nucleus/releases)

 Created by Alexandro Sánchez Bach.

-A PlayStation 3 emulator for Windows / Linux / Mac OS released under GPLv2 license.
+A PlayStation 3 emulator for Windows / Linux / OS X / Android / iOS released under GPLv2 license.

 ### Dependencies
 You need to provide the PlayStation 3 firmware keys by placing a file named `keys.xml` next to the Nucleus executable.
 This file has to met the requirements stated at [docs/keys.md](https://github.com/AlexAltea/nucleus/blob/master/docs/keys.md).
 Instructions about how to extract the keys and generate the file will be provided as well.
 Extra steps: